samyak1409/internship-tasks/README.md

 except WebDriverException:
     raise SystemExit('''\nERROR: 'chromedriver' executable needs to be in PATH.
 Please see https://chromedriver.chromium.org/getting-started#h.p_ID_36 \n
 TL;DR:
-1) Download the ChromeDriver binary for your platform from https://chromedriver.chromium.org/downloads
+1) Download or Update the ChromeDriver binary for your platform from https://chromedriver.chromium.org/downloads
 2) Include the ChromeDriver location in your PATH environment variable''')

 driver.maximize_window()  # window must not be minimized, else page will load in greater time